CLUB TENNIS DESCHAPELLES AT HOSPITAL ALBERT SCHWEITZER, HAITI

 Picture

 For the nascent tennis program, SCEH sent a US pro and some equipment to train Haitian coaches.
 Private donors have paid the small stipend for 2 coaches.
-On a shoestring budget, the Club Tennis Deschapelles was born!
+On a shoestring budget, Club Tennis Deschapelles was born!

 Club Tennis Deschapelles